jgato/jgato/random_docs/Just a little about IPv6.md

 * [fe80::9640:c9ff:fe1f:bf64] Unicast Address of type **Local Link Address.** This is automatically created for any interface with IPv6.
 It is an IP created with some prefix rules and the MAC address of the interface.
 More about how to [calculate Link Local](https://www.omnisecu.com/tcpip/ipv6/link-local-ipv6-addresses.php)

+## IPv6 addresses structure, prefix and subnets

+An IPv6 is a 128bit address formatted as 8 quads of hexadecimal values.
+The first 4 quads are the Network Prefix, and the last 4 quads identify an unique interface.

+[2620:0052:0000:1351:67c2:adb3:cfd6:83]

+[------Network Prefix---|-----Interface ID----]

+Network Prefix = 64

+So here the network is: [2620:0052:0000:1351::] that ensure unique interfaces from [2620:0052:0000:1351:0000:0000:0000] to [2620:0052:0000:1351:ffff:ffff:ffff:ffff].
+Actually, 18446744073709551616 of unique interfaces/hosts.

+The first 4 quads are for the Network Prefix, 64 bits.
+But the network can be divide into different subnet by the Prefix Length.
+The Prefix Length indicates how many bits belongs to the network from the Network Prefix:

+* /64 bits Prefix Length, indicates that the 64 first bits, of the Network Prefix, belongs to the network.
+So there is only one Network or Subnet  [2620:0052:0000:1351::].

+* /60 bits Prefix Length, indicates that the first 60 bits belongs to the network, and the other 4 bits are used for subnets.
+4 bits for subnet means 16 subnets.

+  From [2620:0052:0000:135**0**:: /60]  to [2620:0052:0000:135**f**:: /60]

+* /56 bits Prefix Length, indicates that the 56 first bits belongs to the network, and you have other 16 bits for subnets: 256 subnets

+  From [2620:0052:0000:13**00**:: /60] to [2620:0052:0000:13**ff**:: /60]

+You can use whatever Prefix Length, but it is recommended to use in ranges of 4 bits.
+Because it facilitates the reading/understanding.
+You are just selecting how many hexadecimal characters, from the last part of the Network Prefix, are used for subnets.

+Each Network/subnet has, anyway, the other 64 bits for hosts/interfaces (18446744073709551616).
+Therefore, there should be more than enough address.
+And much more, depending how you create the subnets.

+The first quad is reserved and it adds meaning about the kind of IPv6 address is representing (we will see this later).

 ## Global Unicast Address

 The GUA is defined by the prefix of the address.
 The 3 first bits, 001, as reserved for GUA.
 But the prefix range are the first 48 bits.
 Basically, whatever between 2000 and 3FFF  is a GUA.
 In IPv4, what we commonly know as Public IP.
 Or routable IPs.